 Screen sexually active women ≥25 for gonorrhea and chlamydia if at increased risk

-More comprehensive screening for STIs include evaluation for trichomonas, syphilis, HIV, Hepatitis B and Hepaittis C
+More comprehensive screening for STIs include evaluation for trichomonas, syphilis, HIV, Hepatitis B and Hepatitis C

-CDC has updated guidelines to recommend universal Hepatitis C screening in pregnant patients and all adults (except where prevalence is < 0.1%)
+CDC has updated guidelines to recommend universal Hepatitis C and Hepatitis B screening in all adults

 OBG Project CME requires a modern web browser (Internet Explorer 10+, Mozilla Firefox, Apple Safari, Google Chrome, Microsoft Edge).
 Certain educational activities may require additional software to view multimedia, presentation, or printable versions of their content.
 These activities will be marked as such and will provide links to the required software.
 That software may be: Adobe Flash, Apple QuickTime, Adobe Acrobat, Microsoft PowerPoint, Windows Media Player, or Real Networks Real One Player.